 Startups are inherently risky investments.
 However, suppose you could identify red flags early.

 AI is now being employed to identify latent dangers.
 Such concerns are founder conflicts, IP lawsuits, impending litigation, or irregular burn levels.
-AI can warn investors about potential danger by scraping public filing information, social media, ratings and reviews websites, and even court records.
+AI can warn investors about potential risks by scraping public filings, social media, ratings and reviews websites, and even court records.

 12. Real-Time Monitoring Once the Check Clears